 All we want is for each reader to exit out of the SoundGuys page feeling confident in her future purchase decision or at least more educated about audio in general.
 None of our writers benefit from advocating for one product over another, and if you feel compelled, please read our ethics policy.

 Frequently asked questions about headphones under $50

 In short, no. Studio headphones are designed to deliver the most accurate frequency response possible, and achieving this while also maintaining the overall quality of the sound costs manufacturers a bit of money.
-The cheapest studio headphones that we’ll recommend are about $100: the Sennheiser HD 280 Pro or the Sony MDR-7506.
+Our pick when pressed about this is the Audio-Technica ATH-M20x.
+Generally, however, the cheapest studio headphones that we’ll recommend are about $100: the Sennheiser HD 280 Pro or the Sony MDR-7506.
 These cheap studio headphones are actually quite good, too.

-While wireless headphones are the best when it comes to convenience, wired headphones deliver overall better sound quality.
-This is because at the moment, wireless audio connections are incapable of transmitting large amounts of data, such as lossless FLAC audio files.
+While wireless headphones are the best when it comes to convenience, wired headphones to deliver overall better sound quality.
+This is because, at the moment, wireless audio connections are incapable of transmitting large amounts of data, such as lossless FLAC audio files.

 For less than $50, the ATH-M20x is the best pair of Audio-Technica headphones you can buy.
 The frequency response is very good, with bass notes that still allow mids to remain audible.

 Cheap headphones under $50 can sound good for casual listening, but their quality varies by brand and model.
 While they may be adequate for most users, audiophiles or professionals might find them lacking.
 Be sure to check out our best lists and reviews for more details and testing data.